 Plotting Includes Detailed Scene Planning

-For CALL OF THE PISS FAIRY, I planned a scene for each one of the tagline events, answering such questions as:
+For THE BEDWETTER, I planned a scene for each one of the tagline events, answering such questions as:

 - My challenge in writing this scene